aframevr/aframe/docs/components/material.md

 the material reflects.
 The clarity of the environment reflection depends on the `metalness`, and `roughness` properties.

-The `sphericalEnvMap` property takes a single sperical mapped texture.
+The `sphericalEnvMap` property takes a single spherical mapped texture.
 Of the kind you would assign to a `<a-sky>`.

 Unlike textures, the `envMap` property takes a cubemap, six images put together to